We all have three states of mind: rational, emotional and wise. Most of us tend to have a default state, which one are you in right now?

-I asked some of my dear friends how they managed to cope when life knocks them down.
-They all came back with varying responses.
-Each of their unique personalities shines through their words and I found it so touching to hear what helps them, I learned a lot about my friends reading their coping strategies.
+I asked some of my closest friends how they cope through challenging times.
+Each of their unique personalities shines through their words and I found it so touching to hear what helps them, I hope it can help you too.

 It’s like working hard in the garden on your body and then allowing yourself the freedom of taking a break; giving the sun and birds and butterflies a chance to play their role in keeping this garden that is your body flourishing and healthy.

 As both an extrovert and introvert, I need to balance both of these sides equally.
 I’ve noticed that when I treat my extroverted side with the right mix of ingredients, the introverted side benefits for many days, even months.
 It’s sort of like a symbiotic relationship.